jsc329/ammonitorwiki/18-analyses.md

 one* true target signal detected during the survey period \[6\].
-A threshold value of 0.95, as chosen below, indicates that we want a probability of at least 0.95 that there is at least one target signal within the survey to log a 1 in the encounter history.
+A threshold value of 0.95, as chosen below, indicates that we want a probability of at least 0.95 that there is at least one target signal within the survey, which allows us to log a 1 in the encounter history.

 ``` r
 # Generate a model list object, where each list element is named after a valid templateID,